 In addition, almost two-thirds (65 per cent) of respondents felt confident that an ‘eco-home’ would save them money.
 The same number of respondents also believed that an ‘eco-home’ would provide them with a more comfortable place to live.

-In another recent survey by GoCompare mortgages, out of the top 20 property ‘must-haves’, issues associated with energy efficiency were ranked at numbers 1, 2, 10 and 14; bucking the age-old view that location was the most important issue when buying a home.
+In another recent survey by GoCompare mortgages, out of the top 20 property ‘must-haves’, issues associated with energy efficiency and the sustainability of homes were ranked at numbers 1, 2, 10 and 14; bucking the age-old view that location was the most important issue when buying a home.